-When the government changeover for coffee practices happened in 2007, we kept our eyes peeled and two-and-a-half years later, we were the first to recognize the potential of a company called the Coffee Processing Company (CPC).
-At first, the owners, Ramadhan Salam and Aime Charles Buhire, wanted to set up a dry mill to process coffee, but instead they decided to start with a few small 2-hectare farms and a small washing station named Buziraguhindwa.
-The washing station at Buziraguhindwa, owned by CPC, was completed in the Spring of 2010.
+When the government changeover for coffee practices happened in 2007, we kept our eyes peeled, and, two-and-a-half years later (September 2010), we were the first to recognize the potential of a company called the Coffee Processing Company (CPC).
+At first, the owners, Ramadhan Salum and Aime Charles Buhire wanted to set up a dry mill to process coffee, but instead they decided to start with a few small 2 hectare farms and a small washing station named Buziraguhindwa.
+The washing station at Buziraguhindwa, owned by CPC, was completed in the spring of 2010.

 Explanation of the Name

-Buziraguhindwa is the name of the colline (hillside) that the washing station is situated on.
+Buziraguhindwa is the name of the Colline (hillside) and village that the washing station was built it.
 Most washing stations, especially in East Africa, are named in this fashion.
-Buziraguhindwa’s translation roughly means "never retreat."
+Buziraguhindwa roughly means "never retreat."
 This hillside is famous for warriors who lived here long ago.
-Buzira "never" guhindwa (guhinda : infinitive) "make someone go back."
+Buzira "never" guhindwa (guhinda : infinitive) "make someone go back"

 Kayanza is a province in the Northwest of Burundi, and, for Counter Culture, has always had the best coffees we have tasted from the country.
 This area is not only known for coffee, but also for its tea production.

 Buziraguhindwa itself is one of the highest areas in the country for coffee production, with the washing station sitting right at 1,896 meters.
 This area is also right off the Kibira National Park, which is home to all sorts of wildlife—including monkeys and birds—and has been a forest preserve for almost 100 years.